GeorgeDu/point-cloud-registration/README.md

 ### Point Cloud Registration: Papers and Codes

+Point cloud registration means algining pairs of point clouds that lie in different positions and orientations.
+There exists three kinds of registration methdods, which are **coarse registration**, **fine registration** and **global registration**.

+**Coarse registration** means the pairs of point clouds have large transformations, and coarse registration provides an intial alignment.

-The partial-view point cloud will be aligned to the complete shape in order to obtain the 6D pose.
-Generally, coarse registration should be conduct firstly to provide an intial alignment, and dense registration methods like ICP (Iterative Closest Point) will be conducted to obtain the final 6D pose.
+**Fine registration** means that the poses of the point clouds have little difference, and methods like ICP (Iterative Closest Point) could be conducted to obtain the final 6D pose.

+**Global registration** means aligning all pairs of points clouds that with an intial good pose, in order to minimize the registration error.

+### 1. Coarse Registration

-#### 1 Correspondence-based Methods
+#### 1.1 Correspondence-based Methods

 ***2020:***